 7. Set a Goal That Has Nothing to Do with Your Weight

 “I like to work with people to focus on their health instead of their weight,” Rosenbloom says.
-“You start eating a little better for the health issue, and before you know it, a couple of pounds are coming off.”
+“You start eating a little better for your health, and before you know it, a couple of pounds are coming off.”

 You can use this trick in the gym too.
 Simply choose a fitness goal you want to reach, and then work toward meeting it.
 “Performance-based goals are pretty much the way to go for every population,” Gentilcore says.
 It could be anything from walking a mile nonstop to performing 10 reps of a bodyweight squat.

 “You’re putting in the work toward reaching that goal,” he says.
-“The aesthetic stuff kind of follows automatically.”
+“The aesthetic stuff follows automatically.”

 8. Stop Doing Workouts You Hate

 We often fall into the comparison game when we’re talking about exercise, Gentilcore says.
 For instance, if your friend dropped 15 pounds walking on the treadmill for an hour each day, you might think that’s what you should do too.